Language Translation

 Heightened Scrutiny

-Settings that are subject to heightened scrutiny will receive a site visit and will be asked to complete an additional packet of information.
-The full results of the assessment will be posted for public comment and submitted to CMS for review.
-Upon feedback from CMS, FSSA will be able to make a final determination for heightened scrutiny compliance.
+Upon receiving the packet and results of the site visit, both will be posted for public comment and then submitted to CMS for review.
+Upon feedback from CMS, FSSA will make a final determination regarding heightened scrutiny compliance.

 Current Sites Open for Public Comment